jing-jin-mc/GA_reporting_API/README.md

                     SLEEP_TIME = 2
                     )
 * Get_ClientID_List.ipynb
-  - Example Temple for how to get data from GA by using Jupyter Notebook
+  - A Jupyter Notebook template for how to use gaData.py to get data from GA
 * key
   - a folder you should put your own client credentials